What Are the Major Emerging Market Currency Pairs

 While a country may have an impressive GDP and potential for sustainable growth, persistent instability of its domestic currency remains very possible.
 Developing nations are particularly susceptible to the following factors altering perception towards their economic strength and the value of their national currency:

-- Political unrest: From elections to revolutions, these create uncertainty in the areas of free markets and trade.
+From elections to revolutions, these create uncertainty in the areas of free markets and trade.
+Amid these factors, the local currency is poised to experience severe volatility.

-- Global debt markets: A tightening in the global debt market decreases the availability of working capital to developing economies.
+A tightening in the global debt market decreases the availability of working capital to developing economies.
 Without adequate financial input, economic growth in these regions is likely to slow.
+One of the leading barometers of EM economic performance is the MSCI Emerging Markets Index.
+The MSCI EM index illustrates the relationship between debt and economic growth in developing economies.

-- Commodity pricing: A downturn in the pricing of commodities such as crude oil, natural gas, foodstuffs and precious metals may serve as a precursor to a widespread stagnation of economic growth.
+A downturn in the pricing of commodities such as crude oil, natural gas, foodstuffs and precious metals may serve as a precursor to a widespread stagnation of economic growth.
+As an example, the 2020 crude oil selloff stemming from the COVID-19 pandemic had a negative impact on many oil-dependent EM currencies.

 It's important for an individual involved in the trade of emerging market currencies to stay abreast of economic data releases, global commodity markets and pending shifts in the monetary policy of economic superpowers.
 A surprising data release can bolster exchange rate volatilities and magnify risk unexpectedly.